charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 Note that a white USB cable was used, and only one person ever noticed it.
 However, we knew it was there, and that was enough.
 But if you want live updates, like notifications, this is the option you want.

-The second option is using an ESP32 microprocessor, which can be battery-powered with no visible cords.
+The second option uses an ESP32 microprocessor, which can be battery-powered with no visible cords.

 ### Setting up Raspberry Pi API frame

-For the Raspberry Pi, the simplest setup would be to setup a FastAPI Python client to receive request and display them.
+For the Raspberry Pi, the simplest setup would be to set up a FastAPI Python client to receive requests and display them.
-We use an [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) because of the small form-factor, to be hidden behind the frame.
+We use an [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) because of the small form factor to be hidden behind the frame.
-Waveshare provides quite good example codes for Python (And other implementations), and is easily the fastest way to get something shown on your screen.
+Waveshare provides quite good example codes for Python (and other implementations) and is easily the fastest way to get something displayed on your screen.
 [github.com/waveshareteam/e-Paper](https://github.com/waveshareteam/e-Paper).

-For the Raspberry Pi, [install Debian OS](https://www.raspberrypi.com/documentation/computers/getting-started.html) and `ssh` into the it.
+For the Raspberry Pi, [install Debian OS](https://www.raspberrypi.com/documentation/computers/getting-started.html) and `ssh` into it.

 <details markdown="1">
 <summary><b>Setting up Raspberry Pi</b></summary>